allenkang92/allenkang92.github.io/_achievements/certificates.md

 ---
 layout: achievement
 title: Certificates
-description: View all certificates categorized under professional and academic.
-categories: [certificates]
+category: certificates
 ---

-This is a placeholder for certificates category.
-List of certificates will be shown here.
+This is a placeholder for the certificates category.
+Here you will find professional and academic certificates.

+## Professional Certificates
+- Certificate in Data Science
+- Certificate in Cloud Computing

+## Academic Certificates
+- Master's Degree in Computer Science